Astralane/ping-things-rs/README.md

 ```
 ### Configuration Options
 - rpc: RPC endpoints for the Solana cluster.
+  - url: endpoint for the rpc
+  - rpc_type: type of endpoint can be one of: `"solanarpc", "jito", "blockxroute"`
+  - auth: auth header for for sending transaction, used in "blockxroute"
 - txns_per_run: Number of transactions per run.
 - txn_delay: Delay between transactions in seconds.
 - runs: Number of runs to execute.
-- rpc_for_read: RPC endpoint used for reading data.
+- http_rpc: RPC endpoint used for reading on chain data, eg: recent_blockhash
+- ws_rpc: RPC endpoint for subscribing to transaction updates
 - keypair_dir: Path to the keypair file.
-- enable_priority_fee: Whether to enable priority fees.
 - compute_unit_price: Price per compute unit.
 - compute_unit_limit: Limit of compute units.
 - verbose_log: Enable verbose logging.
+- tip: attach tips for jito and blockxroute transactions